What does CPR stand for? A Comprehensive Overview

 What Does CPR Stand For?

-In those early days, CPR was called “closed chest massage” to separate it from the version with the chest cut open, in which the doctor reached in and pushed the open heart.
+But, in those early days, CPR was called “closed chest massage” to separate it from the version with the chest cut open, in which the doctor reached in and pushed the open heart.

 Now let’s analyse each word of the definition of CPR.

-Are you looking for an Addiction & Mental Health (Dual Diagnosis) Online Advanced Diploma Course?
+Looking for an Addiction & Mental Health (Dual Diagnosis) Online Advanced Diploma Course?